turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

         expect(1).to.equal(Number(balance.toString()));
     });
 ```
-The more complex test, to mint a castle we'll need to mint every other NFT,For this tutorial don't take a long time, we won't test all the minting functions.
+Testing the minting of a Castle would require us to mint every other type of NFT, but for the purposes of this tutorial we will cut it short and not cover testing all of the minting functions.
 ```javascript
     it("Should mint castle",async function () {
         const accounts = await ethers.getSigners();